jameshfisher/jameshfisher.com/_posts/2007-02-09-in-what-ways-might-natural-magic-be-seen-to-have-contributed-to-the-emergence-of-modern-scientific-method.md

   - history
   - essay
 taggedAt: '2024-03-26'
+summary: >-
+  Natural magic and scientific method share commonalities, but only scientific method distinguished correlation from causation.
+The Scientific Revolution arose from internal technological developments, the link between knowledge and political power, and the destruction of absolute truth from the Renaissance and Reformation.
 ---

 > 'All truth is simple' -- Is that not a compound lie? --